Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-I’d say they are more like oatmeal cakes vs. true pancakes – they’re more dense than regular fluffy pancakes because of the ingredient mix.
-That said, they had a nice, mild, nutty flavor – the perfect base for creative toppings.
-We topped them with bananas, chocolate chips and maple syrup, but I also tried them with almond butter & honey (yum!) and peanut butter & blueberry preserves (double yum!).
+I’d say these are more like oatmeal cakes vs. true pancakes – they’re a little denser than regular fluffy pancakes because of the ingredient mix.
+That said, they have a nice, mild, nutty flavor – the perfect base for creative toppings.
+We topped them with bananas, chocolate chips, and maple syrup, but I also tried them with almond butter & honey (yum!) and peanut butter & blueberry preserves (double yum!).

 This was the perfect weekend breakfast, but it would also be great for brunch or even as “breakfast for dinner!”
 My whole family was happy and satisfied after this meal.

-These hearty, easy oatmeal pancakes are really easy to make, and will be on your table in just a few simple steps!
+These hearty, easy oatmeal pancakes are really easy to make and will be on your table in just a few simple steps!
+And if you’re looking for more healthy pancake recipes, be sure to check out my homemade almond milk pancakes which are light, fluffy and taste just like traditional pancakes too!

 🥘 Ingredients

-You just need 6 simple ingredients to make these healthy pancakes!
-See exact amounts of each in the recipe card below.
+You just need 6 simple ingredients to make these healthy pancakes with oat flour!
+See the exact amounts of each in the recipe card at the bottom of this post.

-• Rolled Oats or Oat Flour: You’ll need 1 cup of either old fashioned oats processed in the food processor to make your own oat flour, or oat flour from the grocery store.
+• Whole Grain Oats Or Oat Flour: You’ll need 1 cup of either old-fashioned oats processed in the food processor to make your own oat flour, or oat flour from the grocery store.
 1 cup of rolled oats will make approximately 1 cup of oat flour.
-You can also use instant oats if you don’t have rolled oats, but you can’t use steel cut oats for this recipe.
+You can also use instant oats if you don’t have old fashioned oats, but you can’t use steel-cut oats for this recipe.
+The oats replace traditional all purpose flour in this flourless pancakes recipe!

-• Cottage Cheese and Eggs: Gives these oat flour pancakes a boost of protein and acts as a binder for this recipe.
+• Cottage Cheese And Eggs: Gives this oat flour pancake recipe a boost of protein and acts as a binder for this recipe.
 I haven’t tried this recipe with flax eggs, but I imagine it would work for an egg-free option.

 • Sunflower Seeds: For texture and protein.